Phonemic orthography: Morphophonemic features

-Korean hangul has changed over the centuries from a highly phonemic to a largely morphophonemic orthography.
 Japanese kana are almost completely phonemic but have a few morphophonemic aspects, notably in the use of ぢ di and づ du (rather than じ ji and ず zu, their pronunciation in standard Tokyo dialect), when the character is a voicing of an underlying ち or つ.
 That is from the rendaku sound change combined with the yotsugana merger of formally different morae.
 The Russian orthography is also mostly morphophonemic, because it does not reflect vowel reduction, consonant assimilation and final-obstruent devoicing.
 Also, some consonant combinations have silent consonants.

 Defective orthographies

 A defective orthography is one that is not capable of representing all the phonemes or phonemic distinctions in a language.
 An example of such a deficiency in English orthography is the lack of distinction between the voiced and voiceless "th" phonemes (/D/ and /T/, respectively), occurring in words like this /'DIs/ (voiced) and thin /'TIn/ (voiceless) respectively, with both written th.